WenJinfeng/SlsDetector_ConfigurationDetection/README.md

 We provide code of our framework SlsDetector, evaluation baselines, evaluation dataset, and evaluation results.

+## New Experiments

+All new experiments are added in the directory “NewExperiments”.

 ## Code of SlsDetector

 Our misconfiguration detection approach is implemented in the file "SlsDetector.py", which supports different LLMs.